SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations

 In short, we address the problem of non-interference preservation for compiler passes under speculative execution semantics.
 We make the following contributions: \begin{enumerate}[label=$\blacktriangleright$] \item We develop a proof method for non-interference preservation \emph{under speculative execution semantics} based on simulation relations.
 Technically, we address non-determinism from speculation with \emph{directive transformations}. \item We \emph{demonstrate} our proof method on dead code elimination. \item We show that \emph{register allocation does not preserve non-interference} under speculative execution semantics.
-We confirm this on the \texttt{LLVM} compiler. \item We propose a static analysis that \emph{finds and automatically fixes} vulnerabilities introduced by register allocation.
-We apply our proof method to show that the fixed version is secure. \end{enumerate}
+We confirm this for all register allocators of the \texttt{LLVM} compiler on code from the widely used \texttt{libsodium} cryptographic library. \item We propose a static analysis that \emph{finds and automatically fixes} the vulnerabilities introduced by any register allocator.
+We apply our proof method to show that the fixed transformation preserves speculative non-interference. \end{enumerate}